 Life is too Short/Best Fit Overview

 We believe life is too short to involve yourself with people that make you unhappy.
 White Oak Pediatric Dentistry is a great fit for most families, but our office is not for everyone.
 There are many dental care providers in Coweta and Carroll County.
 We all do things a little bit differently.
-White Oak Pediatric Dentistry, parents, and patients all benefit when families choose the clinic that are the best fit form them even if that clinic is not this clinic.
+White Oak Pediatric Dentistry, parents, and patients all benefit when families choose the clinic that is the best fit form them, even if that clinic is not this clinic.

 If you are unhappy with the quality of care, our policies, or anything else related your experience at our office please let us know.
 We will be happy to resolve the issue and/or help you find a clinic that better suits your needs and expectations.

 If we feel we are not a good fit for your family we reserve the right to end our patient-healthcare provider relationship as well.

 We are your ally in overcoming problems related to dental treatment.
 When problems arise we expect to be treated like your ally in solving problems and not your enemy.
 We can not help solve problems when we are being attacked.

 We have never and will never dismiss a child from the practice for behavior related reasons.
 However, we have dismissed and will dismiss parents from the practice for behavior related reasons.
 Treating us like the enemy by being verbally abusive, displaying aggressive behavior, threatening bad reviews, hanging up the phone on us in a fit of rage, and/or just being plain mean will result in dismissal from the practice.